 If you have a short, the test light will light up.

-This picture shows the use of a second battery terminal being used as a simple clamps the above picture.
+This picture shows the use of a second battery terminal being used as a simple clamp.

 Now one by one, pull a fuse.
 As you pull one fuse look at the test light.
 If the light stays on, replace that fuse.
 Then pull another.